Spring 2016 Term:

 Participants are placed on interdisciplinary teams ranging in size from one to eight participants.
 The team works under the guidance of a NASA or partner organization mentor, DEVELOP management at their location, and the DEVELOP National Program Office.
 Meetings are scheduled between the teams and mentor(s) as needed.

 DEVELOP is a unique opportunity and each participant benefits differently.
 Generally speaking, participants can expect to enhance their personal and professional development.
 Participants are given the opportunity to improve their skill sets in communication, presentation, research, collaboration, technical capabilities, and networking, to name a few.

 The DEVELOP application and selection processes are managed on behalf of NASA by contractors.
 DEVELOP selectees are classified as independent consultants.

 International applicants interested in working with the DEVELOP Program must be currently registered at, or recently graduated from, an accredited U.S. school.
-International applicants are not eligible to apply to NASA Center Locations; however, they are eligible to apply to Regional Locations.
-There is an exception for NASA Marshall Space Flight Center, which allows international applicants to apply to that location.
-Acceptances for international applicants are conditional upon proof of a visa or approved CPT/OPT that will allow them to legally work within the U.S. Applicants who do not meet these requirements are not eligible to participate in the DEVELOP Program.
+Acceptances for international applicants are conditional upon proof of a pre-obtained visa or approved CPT/OPT that will allow them to legally work within the U.S. DEVELOP does not sponsor visa applications or file petitions with U.S. Immigration.
+International applicants are not eligible to apply to NASA Center Locations; however, they are eligible to apply to the locations listed to the right.
+Applicants who do not meet these requirements are not eligible to participate in the DEVELOP Program.

 Locations International Applicants can select: